 The Council on Foreign Relations (CFR) is an independent, nonpartisan membership organization, think tank, and publisher.
-CFR members, including Brian Williams, Fareed Zakaria, Angelina Jolie, Chuck Hagel, and Erin Burnett, explain why the Council on Foreign Relations is an indispensable resource in a complex world.
+In this video, members explain why CFR is a trusted and indispensable resource.

 For those between the ages of thirty and thirty-six there is the Stephen M. Kellen Term Member Program.

 The Corporate Program serves an international membership of about two hundred leading global corporations.

 The David Rockefeller Studies Program—CFR's think tank—is composed of more than seventy full-time and adjunct fellows who cover the major regions and significant issues shaping today's international agenda.
 The program also includes recipients of several one-year fellowships.

 The Studies Program is organized into more than a dozen program areas and centers that focus on major geographical areas of the world or significant foreign policy issues, including the Maurice R. Greenberg Center for Geoeconomic Studies, the Center for Preventive Action, the International Institutions and Global Governance program, the Civil Society, Markets, and Democracy initiative, and the Renewing America initiative.

 Outreach initiatives target constituencies increasingly important to the national foreign policy debate: educators and students; religious and congregational leaders; and nonprofit, civic, and community leaders.

 The bimonthly Foreign Affairs is widely considered to be the most influential magazine for the analysis and debate of foreign policy and economics.
 Its website, ForeignAffairs.com, publishes original daily features and hosts the complete archives going back to 1922.

 Independent Task Forces work to reach consensus on how to deal with critical foreign policy challenges.